 The Dragon Fruit also known as Pitaya is the fruit of a cactus that grows wild on St. Croix.
 One of my favorite people on the island is my friend John Canegata.
 He shared a beautiful white Dragon Fruit with me recently.
 He and his daughter had to brave a hill and slay a few stinging nettles to get this Dragon (Fruit) but it was SO worth it!
 Then another favorite person Mary Roebuck shared a red one with me a few weeks later from her garden.

 Then you open it, and the flames of your curiosity are fanned to a fever pitch.
-The inside is speckled with an infinite number of tiny black seeds almost like the Kiwi.
+The inside is speckled with an infinite number of tiny black seeds like the Kiwi.
 When I cut into it, it yielded easily to the knife and separated.
-Almost as if saying, “Hey, I’m really good.
+As if saying, “Hey, I’m really good.
 Check me out!”
-And the same with scooping out the strange watermelon-like flesh.
-It has a natural curve, so you don’t have to fight to get the fruit out.
+Similarly, when I scooped out the strange watermelon-like flesh, I didn’t have to fight to get the fruit out.
+All I had to do was follow the natural curve.
 Yep, it really wants to be tasted.

 If you ever get a chance to try the Dragon Fruit, say yes!!
 Edible fuchsia?
 When was the last time you saw anything in nature with lime green and fuchsia as their chosen color combinations?
 It is just an experience you have to have!
 If not, come down to the island and try some for yourself!
 They are in bountiful season.
 Enjoy!